Can a relationship survive without intimacy?

 Physical and emotional intimacy

 Physical and emotional intimacy go hand in hand: for a long-standing relationship, you can’t create a physical connection without inducing emotional intimacy.
-Lacking emotional intimacy whilst the physical connection is thriving can develop complications with trust, anger, frustration and confusion for couples.
+Lacking emotional intimacy whilst the physical connection is thriving can develop complications with trust, anger, frustration, and confusion.

 In a similar breath, possessing a fiercely unique emotional intimacy without having physical intimacy, is incredibly difficult to maintain a relationship that has both individual and collective needs.